 In the following tables, we present revenue and operating cash flow by reportable segment for the three and six months ended June 30, 2014, as compared to the corresponding prior year periods.
 All of our reportable segments derive their revenue primarily from broadband communications services, including video, broadband internet and fixed-line telephony services.
 All of our reportable segments also provide business-to-business services and certain of our reportable segments provide mobile services.
 At June 30, 2014, our operating segments in UPC provided broadband communications services in nine European countries and DTH services to customers in the Czech Republic, Hungary, Romania and Slovakia through a Luxembourg-based organization that we refer to as "UPC DTH."
-Our Other Western Europe segment includes our broadband communications operating segments in Austria and Ireland.
-Our Central and Eastern Europe segment includes our broadband communications operating segments in the Czech Republic, Hungary, Poland, Romania and Slovakia.
+Our Other Western Europe segment includes our broadband communications operating segments in the Czech Republic, Hungary, Poland, Romania and Slovakia.
 UPC's central and other category includes (i) the UPC DTH operating segment, (ii) costs associated with certain centralized functions, including billing systems, network operations, technology, marketing, facilities, finance and other administrative functions, and (iii) intersegment eliminations.

-For purposes of calculating rebased growth rates on a comparable basis for all businesses that we owned during 2014, we have adjusted our historical revenue and OCF for the three and six months ended June 30, 2013 to (i) include the pre-acquisition revenue and OCF of certain entities acquired during 2013 and 2014 in our rebased amounts for the three and six months ended June 30, 2013 to the same extent that the revenue and OCF of such entities are included in our results for the three and six months ended June 30, 2014 and (ii) reflect the translation of our rebased amounts for the three and six months ended June 30, 2013 at the applicable average foreign currency exchange rates that were used to translate our results for the three and six months ended June 30, 2014.
-We have included three small entities in whole or in part in the determination of our rebased revenue and OCF for the three and six months ended June 30, 2013.
+For purposes of calculating rebased growth rates on a comparable basis for all businesses that we owned during 2014, we have adjusted our historical revenue and OCF for the three and six months ended June 30, 2013 to (i) include the pre-acquisition revenue and OCF of certain entities acquired during 2013 and 2014 in our rebased amounts for the three and six months ended June 30, 2013 to the same extent that the revenue and OCF of such entities are included in our results for the three and six months ended June 30, 2014 and (ii) reflect the translation of our rebased amounts for the three and six months ended June 30, 2013 at the applicable average foreign currency exchange rates that were used to translate our results for the three and six months ended June 30, 2013 at the determination of our rebased revenue and OCF for the three and six months ended June 30, 2013.